tiendu/tiendu.github.io/_posts/2025-06-20-python-expert-checklist.md

 ## 🔚 Final Words: What Makes You a Python Expert

-It's not how many libraries you know.

-It's:
+It's not about syntax or speed — it's about:

 - Knowing how Python **fails**
 - Writing code that **survives production**